SilviaLazzardi/Project_AMI/README.md

 * sklearn
 * time

-#Python script
+# Python script
--project.py

-#At the moment this file is composed by a a list of functions:
+project.py functions:
 * read_dataset -> inputs: paths of the training and the testing datasets.
                  returns: the train and test data loaded with pandas
 * train_var -> input: train_data